Make the Exorcist Fall in Love

 Make the Exorcist Fall in Love (エクソシストを堕とせない, Ekusoshisuto o Otosenai) is a Japanese manga series written by Aruma Arima and illustrated by Masuku Fukayama.
 It began serialization on Shueisha's Shōnen Jump+ manga website in December 2021.
-As of August 2025, the series' individual chapters have been collected into twelve volumes.
+As of July 2026, the series' individual chapters have been collected into fifteen volumes.

 Plot summary

-Make the Exorcist Fall in Love centers around Joshua El Angelus Adams, who from birth has been trained and abused by the Catholic church to defeat demons, to the point that he followed the Bible literally and did cast his eye out while fighting the demon of lust.
-Advised by his mentor that he is too self-sacrificial, the Church receives a message from Satan stating that he intends for the creator of "The Gallery of Evil" to visit him in Gehenna.
-"The Gallery of Evil" turns out to be an art exhibition featuring demons falling in love, and is tasked by the church to protect Imuri Atsuki, the artist, from Satan's minions.
-Imuri is kind and loving towards the priest, but this is because Imuri holds a secret, she herself is a succubus sent by Satan himself to fool the young priest into falling in her love with her, but that goal holds more challenges than it seems.
+Make the Exorcist Fall in Love centers around an initially unnamed young priest (referred to simply as Mr. Priest by various characters), who from birth has been trained and abused by the Catholic Church to defeat demons, to the point that he follows the Bible literally and plucks out his own eye while fighting Asmodeus, the demon of lust.
+Advised by the priest's mentor that he is too self-sacrificial, the Church receives a message from Satan stating that he intends for the creator of "The Gallery of Evil"—an art exhibition featuring demons falling in love—to visit him in Gehenna.
+The priest is tasked by the Church to protect the artist, Imuri Atsuki, unaware that she is a succubus sent by Satan to fool the priest into falling in her love with her, a goal that holds more challenges than it seems.